Jacob Meyers Preview, Player Props: Astros vs. Marlins

 Jacob Meyers At The Plate

-- Meyers is batting .227 with 14 doubles, a triple, nine home runs and 25 walks.
+- Meyers is hitting .228 with 14 doubles, a triple, nine home runs and 26 walks.

-- Meyers has picked up a hit in 53.0% of his 83 games this season, with at least two hits in 16.9% of them.
+- Meyers has picked up a hit in 45 of 84 games this season, with multiple hits 14 times.

-- Meyers has picked up an RBI in 22.9% of his games this season, with two or more RBI in 8.4% of his games.
-He has also produced three or more runs in three contests.
+- In 19 games this season (22.6%), Meyers has picked up an RBI, and in seven of those games (8.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.